jfan1256/lonely-llm/README.md

 # Towards Explainable and State-of-the-Art AI for Mental Health Research: Scalable Methods in Large Language Models with Strategic Layer Freezing,Document-Level Multi-Loss and Multi-Task Learning, and Diagnostic Reasoning

-## PyschSPT: Pyschiatric Supportive Pretrained Transformer
+## PsychSPT: Psychiatric Supportive Pretrained Transformer

 [//]: # (<img src="BLIP.gif" width="700">)

-This is the code of the <a href="https://arxiv.org/abs/2201.12086">PyschSPT paper</a>.
+This is the code of the <a href="https://arxiv.org/abs/2201.12086">PsychSPT paper</a>.
 To install the dependencies, run:
 <pre>pip install -r requirements.txt
 pip install -e .</pre>